NOAA-MDL/grib2io/README.md

 ## Development

-The intention of grib2io is to become the offical Python interface for the NCEP g2c library.
-Therefore, the development evolution of grib2io will mainly focus on how best to serve that purpose and its primary users -- mainly meteorologists, physical scientists, and software developers supporting the missions within NOAA's National Weather Service (NWS) and National Centers for Environmental Prediction (NCEP), and other NOAA organizations.
+grib2io is the de-facto Python interface to the NCEPLIBS-g2c library.
+Therefore, the development and evolution of grib2io will mainly focus on how best to serve that purpose and its primary users -- mainly meteorologists, physical scientists, and software developers supporting the missions within NOAA's National Weather Service (NWS); National Centers for Environmental Prediction (NCEP); and other NOAA and U.S. Government organizations.

 ## Disclaimer